Bergen County’s Project SEARCH

 Since its inception, Project SEARCH has grown from a single program site at Cincinnati Children’s to a large and continuously expanding international network of over 400 sites in the United States, as well as in Canada, Australia, and the United Kingdom.

-In 2019, Bergen County’s Project SEARCH will expand its program to serve young adults, both in-school and out-of-school.
+In 2019, Bergen County’s Project SEARCH expanded its program to serve young adults, both in-school and out-of-school.

 Which Program Should You Choose?